Wednesday, August 27, 2025

 I think the hexagon is the best compromise.
 Note that a hex or square are just ways of dividing up a map into shapes with equal length sides so they can interlock.
 With a hex grid, you technically have fewer divisions (spaces) than a square map.

 I think the hex has the unfortunate problem of making some concessions with how to intuitively draw the area of an area of effect or a line.
-I don't know how you can you now portray a 10 x 10 area, which is what you're used to on a square grid, which was nice and easy.
+I don't know how you can now portray a 10 x 10 area, which is what you're used to on a square grid, which was nice and easy.
 If every hex resembles a 5 square foot area, then perhaps you would want to describe the area of effect as a 15 square foot area, or a 20ft square area?
 Alternatively, you could still describe things in a radius just fine.
 But here's another concession you would have to make with radius or diameter areas.
 There are fewer hexes in a radius than hexes in a square, so a game indented for a square grid game makes the areas less potent because potentially fewer spaces can be targeted.

 If you wanted to think about the areas as steps, then you would have: